-Here’s our starter for ten: ten steps that we can take to collectively make significant positive change in our climatic destruction.
+Here’s our starter for ten: ten steps that we can take to collectively make significant positive change in our environment.

 A very easy change you can make is to use Ecosia as your search engine of choice.
 The money from advertising revenue is used to plant trees for every search you make.
 To date, Ecosia has planted over 55 million trees.